pagalvin/tsbook/chapter04_IntroducingTypes.md

 # Putting the *Type* in TypeScript

 TypeScript's name is no accident.
-It doesn't mean "some type of scripting language."
-TypeScript overlays static typing on top of pure JavaScript.
+It doesn't mean "some type of scripting language."[^joke] TypeScript overlays static typing on top of plain JavaScript.
 This is best explained by example.
 Let's start with some valid and admittedly ridiculous pure JS code:

 ```javascript
 var xyzzy = "transport me!";